greje656/Questions/camera.md

 Stingray Equivalent:
 ![](images/cameras/res3.jpg)

 Since there is no convenient way to adjust the white balancing in Stingray, we decided to white balance our camera data and use a pure white light in our Stingray scene.
-We also decided to compare the photos and renders in linear space hence minimising the source of potential error.
+We also decided to compare the photos and renders in linear space in the hope to minimize the source of potential error.

 White balancing our photographs:
 ![](images/cameras/res6.gif)